ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_magnet_present_position.md

 **NOTE** : In multi-turn mode, Present position depends on resolution divider and multi-turn offset For more information turn to the section on Multi Turn offset and Resolution Divider.
 {: .notice}

+**NOTE** : In multi-turn mode, Two’s complement is applied for the negative value.
+For more information, please refer to [Two’s complement](https://en.wikipedia.org/wiki/Two%27s_complement) from Wikipedia.
+{: .notice}